 \begin{proof} This case is simpler because the coding space is a subshift of finite type on finitely many symbols.
 Moreover we see that the coding map $\pi: E_2^+(11)\to [0, 1)$ over $T_{\frac{1+\sqrt 5}{2}}$ is injective outside a countable set, and the associated symbolic skew product

 over $E_2^+(11)$, satisfies conditions (a)--(g) in subsection \ref{CSPSE}.
-Therefore if $\phi$ is locally H\"older we have also the summability condition, since we work with finitely many symbols, thus from Theorem \ref{codedskews} we obtain the conclusion. \end{proof}
+Therefore if $\phi$ is locally H\"older we have also the summability condition, since we work with finitely many symbols, thus Theorem \ref{codedskews} gives the conclusion.